matthew-d-murphy/resumes/current-resume.md

 _01/2001 - 04/2001_
 * Consulted with small/mid-sized businesses to develop customized communications solutions.
 * Developed business proposals including cost justification and return on investment.
-* Trained on Nortel Norstar hardware and applications and Nextel business solutions.

 ## Education
 Graduate Certificate in Technical Communication